MRCIEU/python_and_health_ds_training/pre-course-installation-guide.md

 1. Save the environment file
 2. Install a conda distribution
 3. Create the conda environment
+4. (Optional: Only for Day 3) Setup Google Colab

 If you have trouble with the steps, please carefully read the guide on the relevant pages (e.g. steps which might defer depending on your operating system).
 You could also come to the drop-in session.

+**Drop-in Session:** 13:00 - 14:00, Friday, 1 Nov, at OS6, Oakfield House, BS8 2BN

-# Save the environment file
+# Step 1: Save the environment file

 If you do not know how to use git and git repositories, you should save the link below to your computer in a directory / folder where you want to use as the working directory (e.g. `~/Downloads`) and save it as "environment.yml".